balancer/code-review/rate-providers/BeefyUsdcSiloRateprovider.md

 ### Common Manipulation Vectors
 - [x] The Rate Provider is susceptible to donation attacks.
-    - comment: The rate can be influenced by donating to the vault as the vault's total assets are measured via
+    - comment: The ERC4626 wrapper calls the vaults balance for totalAssets() which is part of the `totalAssets` used in the `converToAssets` call and therefore in the `getRate` calculation.

     ```solidity
-    //
+    /**
+     * @notice Fetches the total assets held by the vault
+     * @dev Returns the total assets held by the vault, not only the wrapper
+     * @return totalAssets the total balance of assets held by the vault
+     */
     function totalAssets() public view virtual override returns (uint256) {
-        return _asset.balanceOf(address(this));
+        return IVault(vault).balance();
     }
     ```
-    which is part of the `totalAssets` used in the `getRate` calculation.
+    The vault calculates it based on underlying balance inside the vault plus the balance inside the strategy.
+    ```solidity
+    /**
+     * @dev It calculates the total underlying value of {token} held by the system.
+     * It takes into account the vault contract balance, the strategy contract balance
+     *  and the balance deployed in other contracts as part of the strategy.
+     */
+    function balance() public view returns (uint) {
+        return want().balanceOf(address(this)) + IStrategyV7(strategy).balanceOf();
+    }
+    ```

+    The underlying balance can be inflated by donating underlying assets to the vault.

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.